Topology Optimization of Self-Actuating Mechanisms Containing Active Materials

 Design of a Bi-Stable Morphing Airfoil Via Topology Optimization

-The objective of the project is to harness the geometric nonlineary of structures to design a novel camber morphing mechanism for a bi-stable airfoil using topology optimization.
+The objective of the project is to harness the geometric nonlinearity of structures to design a novel camber morphing mechanism for a bi-stable airfoil using topology optimization.
 Morphing can be defined as an external shape change of a structure which has the potential to dramatically alter its performance.
 Wing morphing can broadly be summarized as continuous shape change of the wing between different configurations whereby the whole structure moves as a single entity, thus eliminating the gaps between hinged members (flaps and slats) in conventional aircraft.
 Structural morphing confers significant performance benefits including reduced noise, vibrations, and parasitic drag.

-Figure 1 shows the finite element mesh and boundary conditions for the optimization problem.
+The figure above shows the finite element mesh and boundary conditions for the optimization problem.
 By optimally distribution material within this region, we can tailor the non-linear force-displacement response to achieve a bi-stable structure.
 Once the structure is made bi-stable, it can be deployed to dynamically adapt to changing flight conditions, enabling optimal performance in multiple flight regimes.

 Optimal Design of a Hyper-Elliptic Cambered Span (HECS) Wing